Saul B. Newton

-Saul B. Newton (June 25, 1906 – December 21, 1991) was a controversial psychotherapist who led an unorthodox therapy group in New York City.
-It had no formal name, but outsiders referred to members as "The Sullivanians".
+Saul B. Newton (June 25, 1906 – December 21, 1991) was a controversial Canadian-American psychotherapist who led an unorthodox therapy group in New York City.
+It had no formal name, but outsiders called its members "Sullivanians" or "The Fourth Wall."

 Background

 Newton's original family name was Cohen.
 He was born in Saint John, New Brunswick, and attended the University of Wisconsin.